JOHN WANG

 2National University of Singapore

-In recent years, Singapore's education system has received international recognition due to our students continued and sustained high performance in internationally benchmarked tests of student achievement.
-Despite the stellar achievements, there are concerns that our students may be too focused on academic grades, and not enjoying their learning.
-To promote joy of learning and student engagement, there is a need to focus on teachers who are at the frontline of our education system and the environment that they are in.
-Teachers matter and they can create classroom climate that facilitates student growth and engagement, or one that thwarts student motivation and enjoyment.
-Grounded in a self-determination theory framework, this presentation examines the factors influencing teachers' motivating style and the effectiveness of an autonomy-supportive intervention offered to secondary school teachers and their students in Singapore.
+IIn recent years, Singapore's education system has received international recognition due to our students continued and sustained high performance in internationally benchmarked tests of student achievement.
+Despite the stellar achievements, there are concerns that our students may be too focused on academic grades and not enjoying their learning.
+The launch of the Singapore Teaching Practice model in 2017 provides a guiding curriculum philosophy, pedagogical practices and knowledge bases for Singapore teachers to enhance teaching and learning Alongside with the launch of the STP, a master document on Motivation and a factsheet on motivation were circulated to all schools in Singapore.
+These two documents focus on motivation from the self-determination theory's (SDT) perspective, emphasising that teachers can motivate their students using an autonomy-supportive teaching style.
+Singapore is probably the first country in the world to include SDT at a system level in its continuum of teacher education.
+Grounded in a SDT framework, this presentation examines the factors influencing teachers' motivating style and the effectiveness of an autonomy-supportive intervention offered to secondary school teachers and their students in Singapore.
 In the first part of the presentation, the extent to which school-related factors (factors from above), the teacher-related factor (factor from within) and student-related factors (factor from below) influence teachers' motivating style will be examined.
 In the second part, the effect of an autonomy-supportive intervention programme on teachers and students will be presented.
 Data were collected via questionnaires and in-depth interviews from both the teachers and students' perspectives.
 This presentation provides an overview of a whole school approach in motivating teachers and students.

 Keywords: leadership, autonomy-supportive, motivation, teachers, student outcomes.